 Nuclear Leak Blamed on Operators

-Kaoru Mamiya, director-general of the Science and Technology Agency’s nuclear safety bureau, said the government relies on the companies running nuclear facilities to follow operating rules.
+Kaoru Mamiya, director-general of the Science and Technology Agency’s nuclear safety bureau, said nuclear operators have a duty to follow government operating guidelines.

-``It is impossible for the government to look into every detail″ of nuclear operators, Mamiya told reporters. ``So long as humans are involved, mistakes are inevitable.
+``It is impossible for the government to look into every detail,″ he said. ``So long as humans are involved, mistakes are inevitable.
 So companies must have plans to rectify the situation when a mistake does occur.″

-The investigation into the accident has focused on slipshod safety practices at the plant, which was run by JCO Co.
-The company reportedly ordered workers to skip crucial procedures to save time.
+The investigation has focused on safety practices at the plant, which was run by JCO Co.
+The accident happened when workers skipped key security steps when mixing nuclear fuel.
+The company had reportedly ordered workers to take shortcuts to save time.

-But Mamiya said that the root cause of the accident was JCO’s failure to follow the rules, even though government officials had never inspected JCO’s Tokaimura site when the plant was in operation.
+But Mamiya said that the root cause of the accident was JCO’s failure to follow the rules.

-``An accident was unthinkable.
-We couldn’t imagine how a mistake could have occurred.
-So initially, we couldn’t understand why there was an accident,″ he said.
+``We couldn’t imagine how a mistake could have occurred,″ he said. ``So initially, we couldn’t understand why there was an accident.″

-Mamiya, however, acknowledged that some government rules may have to be changed in the aftermath of the accident.
+Mamiya said that some government rules may have to be changed.

 ``Existing nuclear safety regulations have been inadequate.
 The reasons for this should be revealed with investigation.
 It may be that we will have to review the legal framework of nuclear regulation,″ he said.